Tips for Federal False Claims Act Defenses and Elements

 3. Reckless disregard of the truth or falsity of the information.
 This is where most cases tend to fall.

 When the company is targeted, most courts require some showing of corporate-wide proof or top-down directive to hold the company liable for false claims knowledge liability.
-This is a critical area for hiring a government contracts False Claims Act defense lawyer can be beneficial.
+This is a critical area for hiring a government contracts false claims defense lawyer can be beneficial.
 See information about hiring defense contractor fraud attorneys.

 Note that the False Claims Act imposes liability even where a company does not directly submit a claim to the government.
 For example, a company may be liable for causing false claims when it adopts a policy or makes representations about its product’s capabilities that lead another company to submit a claim to the government.
-This type of legal defense is tricky.
+This type of legal defense in federal false claims act and qui tam litigation is tricky.
 Yet, another reason to have a viable FCA defense attorney on board.

-Get Immediate from a False Claims Act Defense Lawyer
+Get Immediate from a Civil and Criminal False Claims Act Defense Lawyer

-For help with developing legal defenses, defending against required False Claims Act elements or responding to a government investigation, call Watson &.
-Associates, LLC’s government contractor and False Claims Act defense lawyers for immediate help.
+For help with developing legal defenses, defending against required Federal False Claims Act elements or responding to a government investigation, call Watson &.
+Associates, LLC’s government contractor attorneys and criminal False Claims Act defense lawyers for immediate help.
 Call 1.866.601.5518.